polymathematic/QE-Articles/DC-Beer-Trail/README.md

 All of these establishments are open on Saturday, and most stay open as late as 9 or 10 pm.
 Hellbender and Three Star, however, close much earlier at 7 and 5 pm, respectively.
 Plan accordingly.

 Did I miss a brewery or your favorite brewpub?
 Should beer gardens and notable beer bars be included next year?
 Let me hear about it in the comments below.

-The code and data I used to create the beer trail can be found on my [Github](https://github.com/DanHenebery/DC-Beer-Trail).